Configuring Asterisk for QueueMetrics

 This way all sound files are stored under /var/spool/asterisk/q/ with the name of the queue (QSAMPLE) followed by the call id.

-You should set up the WEB-INF/configuration.property file in QM like this:
+You should set up the configuration properties like this:default.monitored_calls=/var/spool/asterisk/q/

 When looking for the recording of a call, QM will explore all files contained in /var/spool/asterisk/q/ and any directories below for a file name containing the right call ID.
 It might find more than one file name and will display all of them.
 It is possible that sometimes Asterisk fails at mixing together the two files (Asterisk records separate files for the caller and the agent, and then tries to mix them together at the end of the call) so you will find two files named -in and -out instead.
 The search behaviour can be customized -see Listening to calls using Pluggable Modules (PM).